 - 1½ Cups Warm Water

-- 3 Tablespoons Honey (or any natural sugar if your Vegan diet doesn’t permit Honey)
+- 3 Tablespoons Honey (or any natural sugar for those following a Vegan diet)

 - 2½ Teaspoons Dry Active Yeast (be sure your yeast is fresh and alive)

 CHICKPEA/GARBANZO BRINE WHIP:

 - ¼ Cup Aquafaba – Brine/Liquid drained from canned Garbanzo Beans (aka Chickpeas) – Use up those Garbanzo Beans in Homemade Hummus, Roasted Chickpeas or 3 Bean Salad!

 - 3 Cups of Erika’s All Purpose Gluten Free Flour Mix